 Know what to do with your pets.
 These important members of your family may not be welcomed at rental facilities, shelters, and motels but still may need a home away from home.
 Be certain that they are up-to-date with vaccinations and medications and that you have proof of this.
 Carry a photo of the pet should you be separated, put an identification collar on the animal, and have an appropriately sized pet carrier handy.

-Fuel: Five (5) gallon containers for gasoline are convenient storage items for extra gasoline as shortages may occur following an emergency.
+- Fuel: Five-gallon containers for gasoline are convenient storage items for extra gasoline as shortages may occur following an emergency.
 Also consider having extra vehicle oil, propane, and firewood.

-Tools: Depending on the severity of the situation, tool needs may vary.
-For example, if you live in the floodplain, keeping an ax in the attic or in a readily available area would be wise.
+- Tools: Depending on the severity of the situation, tool needs may vary.
+For example, if you live in a floodplain, keeping an ax in the attic or in a readily available area would be wise.
 Also, sharpen your chainsaw and lawnmower blade every spring or after heavy use.